hkawaji/181207-backup-access-to-FANTOM/README.md

 # FANTOM IS BACK!
 * http://fantom.gsc.riken.jp/

-all the data should be available, while some of cover contents are missing. please let fantom-help@riken.jp know if any data is missing.
+all the data should be available now, while some of cover contents are missing. please let fantom-help@riken.jp know if any data is missing.

 # Backup access to FANTOM ( fantom.gsc.riken.jp )